Say Hello To The First Launches From Glossier Play

 Advertisement

-Four products are available today, starting with Colorslide, an $18 gel eye pencil in 14 metallic and matte shades that’s made to last through 12 gruelling hours of life without creasing or smudging.
+Four products are available today, starting with Colorslide, a £13 gel eye pencil in 14 metallic and matte shades that’s made to last through 12 gruelling hours of life without creasing or smudging.
 The colours aren't typical, either: Shades include a bright pink and a deep ginger orange — even Brack, Glossier Play's brown-black take on the classic tone, adds an unexpected twist.

-Each product is available à la carte or as part of of Glossier Play’s bundling option, called Playground, which offers one of each product in any shade of your choosing at an $18 savings — because somehow, Glossier knew we'd want them all.
+Each product is available à la carte or as part of of Glossier Play’s bundling option, called Playground, which offers one of each product in any shade of your choosing at a £13 saving — because somehow, Glossier knew we'd want them all.
 One thing is certain: No matter which shades we pick, or how many unexpected additions come to the line, what it means to have a Glossier face will never be the same.

 Advertisement